OpenMDAO/OpenMDAO-Framework/docs/plugin-guide/filewrapper_plugin.rst

     :hide:

     0

+.. index:: input file; for external application

 Generating the Input File - Templated File I/O
 ----------------------------------------------

-There are two different ways to generate an input file for an external application.
+You can generate an input file for an external application two different ways.
 The first way is to write the file completely from scratch using the new values that are contained in the component's variables.
-There is not much that can be done to aid with this task, as it requires knowlege of the file format and can be completed using Python's standard formatted output.
-One exception to this is the FORTRAN namelist, which is more of a standard output format.
-Some tools to help create namelist input files are given in the next section.
+Not much can be done to aid with this task, as it requires knowledge of the file format and can be completed using Python's standard formatted output.
+One exception to this is the Fortran namelist, which is more of a standard output format.
+The next section mentions some tools to help create namelist input files.

+.. index:: templating; for generating input file

 The second way to generate an input file is by templating.
-A template file is a sample input file which can be processed by a templating engine to insert new values in the appropriate locations.
-Often the template file is a valid input file before being processed, though other times it contains directives or conditional logic to guide the generation.
-Obvously this method works well for cases where only a small number of the possible variables and settings are being exposed to manipulation by outside components.
+A *template* file is a sample input file which can be processed by a templating engine to insert new values in the appropriate locations.
+Often the template file is a valid input file before being processed, although other times it contains directives or conditional logic to guide the generation.
+Obviously this method works well for cases where only a small number of the possible variables and settings are being manipulated by outside components.

 OpenMDAO includes a basic templating capability that allows a template file to be read, fields to be replaced with new values, and an input file to be generated so that the external application can read it.
-Suppose we have an input file that contains some integer, floating point, and string inputs:
+Suppose you have an input file that contains some integer, floating point, and string inputs:

 ::